mmeewis/TL15/exercise10/README.md

 * Navigate to [http://localhost:4502/aem/forms.html/content/dam/formsanddocuments/summit-2018](http://localhost:4502/aem/forms.html/content/dam/formsanddocuments/summit-2018)
 * Open the form you created as part of [exercise 2](../exercise2/README.md) in edit mode
 * Open the configuration panel for "Adaptive Form container"
-* Select "Form Data Model Prefill service" from the "Prefill Service" dropdown
+* Select "Form Data Model Prefill service" from the "Prefill Service" dropdown, located under the "Basic" menu.
 * Save your changes

 ## Add the form to your prefill page